yeoman/yeoman.io/app/contributing/pull-request.md

 excerpt: The yeoman project pull request guidelines
 ---

 Pull Request (_PR_) is the step where you submit patches to one of our repository.
 To prevent any frustration, you should make sure to **open an issue to discuss any new features** before working on it.
-This will prevent you waisting time on a feature the core team doesn't see fit for the project scope and goals.
+This will prevent you wasting time on a feature the core team doesn't see fit for the project scope and goals.

 Once you've worked on a feature or a bug, it is then time to send a PR.
 Make sure to follow these steps along the way to make sure your patch land as soon as possible!